matrix-org/matrix-spec-proposals/specification/client_server_api.rst

   Do we ever support streaming requests?
 Why not websockets?

-When the client first logs in, they will need to initially synchronise with their home server.
+When the client first logs in, they will need to initially synchronise with their homeserver.
 This is achieved via the initial sync API described below.
 This API also returns an ``end`` token which can be used with the event stream.

 {{old_sync_http_api}}